-When Sofia Hellqvist marry on June 13, the couple will say "I do" in front of their close family and friends and other members of European royal families.
+When Prince Carl Philip of Sweden and Sofia Hellqvist marry on June 13, the couple will say "I do" in front of their close family and friends and other members of European royal families.
 The average Swede will, however, also be able to celebrate the couple's big day.

 The Swedish royal palace has confirmed that the wedding will be broadcast on TV.
 Sveriges Television will cover the day's events, just like the channel did back in 2010 when Carl Philip's older sister Crown Princess Victoria married Daniel Westling.